renzocabarios/rango/README.md

 nodemon app.ts
 ```

-Now that our trusty server's up and runnin', it's time to hitch our wagon to the trail and see what RangoJS has rustled up for us!
+Now that our trusty server's up and running, it's time to hitch our wagon to the trail and see what RangoJS has rustled up for us!
 Head on over to your web browser, and pay a visit to this link:

 > [http://localhost:3000](http://localhost:3000)